 Distemper treatment options

 Unfortunately, there is no cure for distemper.
 The only option is to prevent reinfection or worsening symptoms.
 Care may include antibiotics to treat secondary pneumonia, parenteral nutrition, fluid therapy to correct dehydration, anti-nausea, and anti-seizure medication.
-Many medications prescribed by veterinarians are covered by pet insurance.
-Get your price based on your pet’s breed, age, and location at Fetch by the Dodo.
+Many medications prescribed by veterinarians are covered by pet insurance — find out what is (and isn’t) included in our insurance coverage guide.

 How to prevent distemper